 In addition, our ability to conduct clinical trials has been and may continue to be affected by the ongoing COVID-19 pandemic.
-For example, all clinical sites for the Phase I/IIa trial of BT1718 being conducted by CRUK in the United Kingdom temporarily paused enrollment of new patients due to the ongoing COVID-19 pandemic during the first half of 2020.
-While the pause in enrollment was lifted during the second quarter of 2020 and patient enrollment in the Phase IIa portion of the clinical trial is underway, changes in circumstances related to the ongoing pandemic could result in future pauses in or other impacts on enrollment.
-Further clinical site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 pandemic.
-Some key clinical trial activities, such as clinical trial site monitoring, may also be impacted due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic.
+For example, all clinical sites for the Phase I/IIa trial of BT1718 being conducted by Cancer Research UK in the United Kingdom temporarily paused enrollment of new patients due to the ongoing COVID-19 pandemic during the first half of 2020.
+While the pause in enrollment was lifted during the second quarter of 2020 and patient enrollment in the Phase IIa portion of the clinical trial remains underway, changes in circumstances related to the ongoing COVID-19 pandemic could result in future pauses in or other impacts on enrollment.
+Further clinical site initiation and patient enrollment may be delayed if the COVID-19 pandemic is exacerbated or persists for an extended period of time or if additional new variants of COVID-19 emerge, due to prioritization of hospital resources toward the COVID-19 pandemic, including with respect to vaccination efforts.
+Some key clinical trial activities, such as clinical trial site monitoring, may also be impacted due to continued or reinstated limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic.
 Some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Similarly, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may adversely impact our future clinical trial operations.